burgyl/SelfUpdatingApp/README.md

 - Android 7 and above: Downloads and installs the APK
 - Below Android 7 : Downloads the APK, the user has to go to the notifications to install it

+The dialog isn't shown if the release doesn't have an APK.

 ## Installation

 ### Gradle dependencies